-7.5.37.5.2 Solo Required Elements
+7.5.2 Solo Required Elements

-Elements 1 to 5-MUST be performed in the order listed should follow the order listed on the Elements Order Card.
+Elements 1 to 5 should follow the order listed on the Elements Order Card.
 Element 6 may be performed at any time during the routine.

 FISHTAIL - from a Front Layout Position, a Front Pike Position is assumed; one leg is lifted to a Fishtail Position, the second leg is lifted to a Vertical Position (ending is optional).